vincentvankrunkelsven/testing-editor/chapter1.md

   slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

 --- type:NormalExercise lang:r xp:100 skills:1 key:cca61c83cf
-## More movies
+## More books

-In the previous exercise, you saw a dataset about movies.
-In this exercise, we'll have a look at yet another dataset about movies!
+In the previous exercise, you saw a dataset about books.
+In this exercise, we'll have a look at yet another dataset about books!
 Add something
-A dataset with a selection of movies, `movie_selection`, is available in the workspace.
+A dataset with a selection of books, `movie_selection`, is available in the workspace.
 *** =instructions
 - Check out the structure of `movie_selection`.
-- Select movies with a rating of 5 or higher.
-Assign the result to `good_movies`.
+- Select books with a rating of 5 or higher.
+Assign the result to `good_books`.
-- Use `plot()` to  plot `good_movies$Run` on the x-axis, `good_movies$Rating` on the y-axis and set `col` to `good_movies$Genre`.
+- Use `plot()` to  plot `good_books$Run` on the x-axis, `good_books$Rating` on the y-axis and set `col` to `good_books$Genre`.

 *** =hint
 - Use `str()` for the first instruction.